South Africa strikes escalate with petrol stations dispute

 The Chamber of Mines, which is negotiating on behalf of the gold producers, made a "final offer" on Tuesday of basic wage increases of between 6 and 6.5 percent, slightly above the projected inflation rate for 2013.

-The offer was promptly rejected by NUM, indicating a wide divide between labor and employers, who have said they can ill afford the union pay demands.
+The offer was promptly rejected by NUM, indicating a wide divide between labour and employers, who have said they can ill afford the union pay demands.

 Kgalema Motlanthe, deputy president in Zuma's African National Congress government, expressed sympathy on Tuesday for the mineworkers.
 He said the industry had for years under white-minority rule "developed methods of making super-profits by relying on the super-exploitation of unskilled workers.